Israel PM back in court as parties weigh in on his fate

 “The relationship between Netanyahu and the defendants became currency, something that could be traded,” she said.
 “The currency could distort a public servant’s judgment.”

 Netanyahu’s lawyers sought to make a rebuttal but were cut off by Judge Rivka Friedman-Feldman, who said they had already responded to the charges earlier in the trial.
+The judge then ordered a brief recess, during which Netanyahu left the courthouse.

 Outside the courtroom, dozens of supporters and opponents of the prime minister gathered to protest on opposite sides of the building amid heavy police presence, highlighting Israel’s deep divisions.
 Anti-Netanyahu protesters have held weekly demonstrations for months, calling on him to resign.